DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

         <tr>
             <td><b>maxColumnLevel</b></td>
             <td>Number</td>
             <td>A zero-based index that indicates the maximum currently expanded column level.
-Equals to 0 when the pivot grid has no column fields, 1 when all columns are collapsed, 2 when at least one first-level column is expanded, etc.</td>
+Equals 0 when the pivot grid has no column fields, 1 when all columns are collapsed, 2 when at least one first-level column is expanded, etc.</td>
         </tr>
         <tr>
             <td><b>dataFields</b></td>